Before You Try Complain to The National Consumer Commission

 CONSUMER GOODS AND SERVICES OMBUD

 Many consumer goods matters can be taken to the Consumer Goods and Services Ombud before the need to contact the NCC arises.
-Here is a list of their regional contacts:
+In general, they resolve matters within 60 days.
+They are based in Gauteng.

 Still Want To Complain To the NCC?